joshhornby/joshhornby.github.io/_posts/2016-03-01-laravel-dingo-json-api-spec.md

 });
 ```

-Next add `JSONApiServiceProvider` to the providers array in `config/app.php`.
+Next add `JSONApiServiceProvider` to the provider array in `config/app.php`.

 This will use the built in `JsonApiSerializer` from [Fractal](http://fractal.thephpleague.com).
-This makes makes using the JSON API Spec as simple as calling a transformer.
+This makes using the JSON API Spec as simple as calling a transformer.

 In a controller add the following: